MichaelSebero/Media-Tools/README.md

 ## Sort by Genre
 This script organizes songs by their genre, artist and albums associated with the artist.

+## Sort by Resolution
+This script organizes media based off their resolution.

 ## View Metadata
 The script `view-metadata` displays metadata associated with a specific media file and `view-metadata-all` shows all metadata of media files in a given directory.